-Any employee who possesses or earns a bachelor's degree from an accredited university or college shall be paid a premium equivalent to two and a half percent (2.5%) of the employee's base hourly wage rate for all hours actually worked, not exceeding eighty (80) (or effective June 16, 2022, eighty-four (84) hours if regularly scheduled hours are eighty-four (84) hours per pay period, upon presentation of proof that the employee holds such degree.
+- a.
+Bachelor Degree Any employee who possesses or earns a bachelor's degree from an accredited university or college shall be paid a premium equivalent to two and a half percent (2.5%) of the employee's base hourly wage rate for all hours actually worked, not exceeding eighty (80) (or effective January 27, 2022, eighty-four (84) hours if regularly scheduled hours are eighty-four (84)) hours per pay period, upon presentation of proof that the employee holds such degree. - b.
+Master's Degree Any employee who possesses or earns a Master's degree from an accredited university or college shall be paid a premium equivalent to five percent (5.0%) of the employee's base hourly wage rate for all hours actually worked, not exceeding eighty (80) (or effective January 27, 2022, eighty-four (84) hours if regularly scheduled hours are eighty-four (84)) hours per pay period, upon presentation of proof that the employee holds such degree. - I. Special Assignments in Law Enforcement.
+Any member of the "Law Enforcement Unit" as defined in the Employee Relations Resolution of the County shall be entitled to specialty pay, where applicable, in addition to their regular hourly rate as follows:

-2. Master's Degree

-Master's Degree - Any employee who possesses or earns a Master's degree from an accredited university or college shall be paid a premium equivalent to five percent (5.0%) of the employee's base hourly wage rate for all hours actually worked, not exceeding eighty (80) (or effective June 16, 2022, eighty-four (84) hours if regularly scheduled hours are eighty-four (84) hours per pay period, upon presentation of proof that the employee holds such degree.

-H. Special Assignments.
-Any employee shall be entitled to specialty pay, where applicable, in addition to their regular hourly rate as follows: